If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 You can’t select this feature directly from your TV.
 Let’s hope that YouTube TV adds this option soon.

 Here’s my workaround: From a TV set, I will fast-forward to the end of a recording that I want to mark as watched.
-After I watch the final minute of the recording, the program is marked as watched in my DVR.
+After I watch the final minute of the recording, the program is marked as watched.

 If YouTube TV’s recommendations are totally off, you may want to try clearing your search and watch history.